-But that name is merely a cover-up, because the perpetrators do not care about voluntary unionism . . . or anything else . . . except the lower wages that a right-to-work law would create.
+But that name is merely a cover-up, because the perpetrators do not care about voluntary unionism . . . or anything else . . . except the lower wages that a right-to-work law true today," Meigs said. would create.

 Survey after survey in those states which have such a law prove one thing . . . and prove it conclusively . . . that wages are beaten down, for non-union people, as well as Un- Friends We Have ion people under such a law.